OpenHNS/hns_mode/README_ENG.md

 ## Plugins

-- hns_main.sma - Main plugin of the mod
+- hns_main.sma - The main plugin of the mod.
+- hns_hideknife.sma - Allows you to hide the knife.
+- hns_specback.sma - Goes behind observers and back (/spec /back).
+- hns_lash_grenade.sma - The last living terrorist gives grenades.

 ## installation